Blizarre/marache.net/content/post/gravity.md

 ```
 I only have to add the acceleration to the current velocity `v` of the planet to get the velocity `v'` at time *t+1*.

-The biggest problem with this approach is that it does not conserve energy: Two bodies should be attracted,
+The biggest problem with this approach is that it does not conserve energy: two bodies should be attracted,
 pass each other (I do not implement collisions for the moment), go further apart until the attraction bring them back again, pass each other, etc.

 However with this method, they just get a massive speed boost as they get closer and then, (free energy !)